-Finding a pediatrician is an important task when you have children.
-The right pediatrician has all the proper training and is board certified.
-In Bountiful, Utah, a clear choice for a pediatric practice can be found at Wade Family Medicine.
+Finding a pediatric physician is an important task when you have children.
+The right physician has all the proper training and is board certified.
+In Bountiful, Utah, a clear choice for a pediatric physician can be found at Wade Family Medicine.

 From the Beginning